youness-el-kabtane/Solar-Panel-Positioning-System-with-GPS-Arduino-Based/README.md

 ﻿# Solar Panel Positioning System with GPS | Arduino-Based

 ## Overview
+> The entire system is simulated in Proteus Design Suite, including GPS, servos, LCD, and Arduino.

 ![enter image description here](#)

 This project is a **solar tracking system** that uses **GPS data** to calculate the real-time position of the sun (azimuth and elevation) and orients a solar panel accordingly using **servo motors**.
 It is built with an **Arduino Uno**, integrates a **GPS module**, **LCD display**, and uses **LEDs for status indicators**.